 Canada Work Visa – Work in Canada

-The TFWP program is made up of four streams: high-skilled workers, low-skilled workers, the Seasonal Agricultural Worker Program, and the Live-In Caregiver Program.
+TFWP is made up of four streams: high-skilled workers, low-skilled workers, the Seasonal Agricultural Worker Program, and the Live-In Caregiver Program.

-At the LAW OFFICES OF COLIN R. SINGER, we frequently assist employers and job seekers in securing favourable HRSDC labour opinions and thereafter, in applying for a Canada work visa.
+Immigration.ca frequently helps employers and job seekers in securing favourable LMIAs and applying for Canada work permits and Canada visas.

-Readers who have received a temporary offer of employment in Canada and require our assistance to procure a work permit are invited to complete the following questionnaire for our review and evaluation at no charge.
+Candidates who have a job offer in Canada and are ready to apply for a work permit should complete the following questionnaire for a free assessment.

 - Global Talent Stream: 2 Week Canada Visa Application Processing